 What are some best practices to consider to speed up loading data in to the platform?

-- Incremental updates to accounts and contacts are faster than full refresh.
+- Incremental updates to accounts and contacts are faster than full refresh (full replacement of records).
 Full refresh should be avoided as much as possible.
-If you have 100,000 accounts and you have 100 new accounts that needs to be added only providing the 100 new accounts is much faster than upload the entire data set.
+If you have 100,000 accounts and you have 100 new accounts that needs to be added only providing the 100 new accounts is much faster than uploading the entire data set.

 - Combine as many actions as possible in a single job.
 The platform is designed to processing large volumes of data and grouping these actions in a single job is faster than splitting these actions across multiple jobs.